jkeifer/410Labs/Lab2/README.md

 - The centroid feature class from step 7

-**Tips and Hints
+**Tips and Hints**

-- Don't forget a try/except in part 1
+- Don't forget a try/except in Part 1.

-- Make good use of the ArcGIS `in_memory` workspace for intermediate files
+- Make use of the ArcGIS `in_memory` workspace for intermediate files.

-- Feature layers are required for some selection tools in arcpy
+- Feature layers are required for some selection tools in arcpy.

+- Follow the code guideline for the course.

 **What to submit**